The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Naples, IT

-Alessandro Filla practices in Naples, Italy.
+Alessandro Filla practices practicing medicine in Naples, Italy.
 Mr. Filla is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Spinocerebellar Ataxia, Drug Induced Dyskinesia, Olivopontocerebellar Atrophy, and Friedreich Ataxia.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Spinocerebellar Ataxia, Drug Induced Dyskinesia, Friedreich Ataxia, and Olivopontocerebellar Atrophy.

 Distinguished in Acute Cerebellar Ataxia